 The Westbrook Trio: I Got it Bad (and That Ain't Good)

 The Westbrook Trio: Lush Life

-The Trio marks its 30th anniversary with a new album “three into wonderfull “ on the voiceprint label with concerts in London and Paris and European touring in 2013.
+The Trio marked its 30th anniversary with a new album “three into wonderfull “ on the voiceprint label with concerts in London and Paris with European touring in 2013.

 ‘three into wonderfull’ digitally re-mastered by Jon Hiseman, presents a cross section of the Westbrook Trio’s recordings over three decades.
 The selection includes original songs by Kate and Mike Westbrook, settings of European poetry, and jazz standards.
 There are highlights from two early albums, A Little Westbrook Music and Love For Sale, tracks previously unavailable on CD.
 There are tracks from the more recent Good Friday 1663 and from L’Ascenseur/The Lift, as well as new recording.
 At the heart of the album is previously un-released material from the mid 90’s, which includes some of the Trio’s finest performances on record, notably a remarkable 16 minute version of their classic Traurig aber falsch (Sad but untrue).

 FOR BOOKINGS OR MORE INFORMATION, CONTACT: Chris Biscoe: email: biscoechris (at) waitrose (dot) com